 The following are excerpts taken from the second edition of theINSIDER KOL Marketing Magazine. theINSIDER KOL Marketing Magazine contains featured articles from some of the top KOLs in China and includes more than 250 China influencer profiles across fashion, beauty, luxury, fitness, travel, child & parent, f&b, and foreigners.
-The Foreigner KOL Catalog contains articles from China’s top influencers and provides access to 10+ influencer media kits.
+The Foreigner KOL Catalogue contains articles from China’s top influencers and provides access to 10+ influencer media kits.

 Sam崔: Becoming a Foriegner KOL in China

 Originally from San Francisco, I double-majored in International Business and Chinese while in university, which led me to take two study abroad trips, one in Taipei, and one in Nanjing and Shanghai.
 I then proceeded to work as a stylist assistant in Taipei for a few months, before transitioning into a fashion buyer at an e-commerce brand in Shanghai.
-Shortly after arriving in Shanghai, I became a frequent user of Chinese social media apps like KuaiShou, Weibo, and Xiaohongshu to share my style and sometimes my cooking.
+Shortly after arriving in Shanghai, I became a frequent user of Chinese social media apps like Kuaishou, Weibo, and Xiaohongshu to share my style and sometimes my cooking.

 Q: Why do you choose to live in China?
 Tell me about your impression of the city you live in.